A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Model

 To avoid assumptions derived from such an unavailable expert, we only fix the family of $P$ being the Negative Binomial, derived from the usual Poisson likelihood and a Gamma prior on the Poisson mean that will be specified below.
 Hence,

-where $E(Y_{tsj})=\eta_{tsj}$.
+where $E(Y_{ts})=\eta_{ts}$.

-For estimating $\eta_{tsj}$ we first project all observations up to $t-1$ into a point guess $\widehat{y}_{tsj}$ using the later specified biderectional LSTM model having as input all sequences up to day $t-1$.
+For estimating $\eta_{ts}$ we first project all observations up to $t-1$ into a point guess $\widehat{y}_{ts}$ using the later specified biderectional Long Short Term Memory (LSTM) model having as input all sequences up to day $t-1$.
 This is illustrated in Section \ref{seclstm}.
-Secondly, we derive the posterior distribution of $\eta_{tsj}$ by assuming {\it a priori}, $E(\eta_{tsj})=\widehat{y}_{tsj}$.
+Secondly, we derive the posterior distribution of $\eta_{ts}$ by assuming {\it a priori}, $E(\eta_{ts})=\widehat{y}_{ts}$ and variance $Var(\eta_{ts})=E((\widehat{y}_{ts}-Y_{ts})^2)$, where the latter is obtained conditionally to $s$ and to the {\em delay} in predicting, e.g. eliciting the mean 7 days ahead bear more uncertainty than eliciting one day ahead.
 Bayes theorem finally allows to obtain \eqref{eqpp} as illustrated in Section \ref{secbayes}.